JohnB4000/JohnB4000/README.md

-- Currently a 2nd Year Student studying MEng Software Engineering at Heriot-Watt University
+- Currently a 3nd Year Student studying MEng Software Engineering at Heriot-Watt University
 - Head of Software at HWRacing, the Heriot-Watt's Formula Student Team
 - Interested in
   - Embedded Software
   - Functional Programming
-  - Procedural Generation
-  - Game Dev